pupperemeritus/glance-a-lot/abstract.md

 - Reminders
 - Server Statistics
 ## EXISTING SYSTEM:
-- All in one discord bots that manage servers missing features
+- Discord bots that manage servers with missing features
 - Specific purpose bots like music bots that dont have all the above features
 - Voice assistants that are clunky to use
 ## DISADVANTAGES: